Hell Below: Plot

 In 1918 during World War I, the United States Navy submarine AL-14 is sent with the rest of Submarine Flotilla 1 to Taranto to fight in the Adriatic Sea.
-The submarine's commander was wounded on its last cruise, and Lieutenant Thomas Knowlton (Robert Montgomery), his second in command, expects to be promoted and take his place.
-However, Lieutenant Commander T. J. Toler (Walter Huston) shows up and takes over.
+The submarine's commander was wounded on its last cruise, and Lieutenant Thomas Knowlton, his second in command, expects to be promoted and take his place.
+However, Lieutenant Commander T. J. Toler shows up and takes over.

 Toler orders his officers to attend a ball.
-The young men dread having to dance with the wives of admirals, but Knowlton and his close friend and shipmate, Lieutenant Ed "Brick" Walters (Robert Young), are pleasantly surprised to discover the beautiful Joan Standish (Madge Evans) among the attendees.
+The young men dread having to dance with the wives of admirals, but Knowlton and his close friend and shipmate, Lieutenant Ed "Brick" Walters, are pleasantly surprised to discover the beautiful Joan Standish among the attendees.
 When an enemy air raid forces everyone to take shelter, Knowlton takes Joan to his apartment.
 Though she insists on leaving, he can tell she is attracted to him.
 However, before anything can happen, Toler shows up to collect his daughter.

 On its next patrol, the AL-14 torpedoes an Austro-Hungarian minelayer.
 After the Austrians abandon ship, Toler sends Brick and three sailors to search the sinking vessel for code books.
 When enemy biplane fighters attack, Toler fights them off, but the arrival of a bomber forces him to order the AL-14 to submerge and leave his boarding party behind.
 Knowlton disobeys his order and remains on deck, manning a machine gun.
-"Mac" MacDougal (Eugene Pallette) has to knock him unconscious and carry him below.
+"Mac" MacDougal has to knock him unconscious and carry him below.
 Brick and his men are killed by the fighters.

 Upon returning to port, Knowlton goes to see Joan at the hospital.
-There he encounters patient Flight Commander Herbert Standish (Edwin Styles), who turns out to be Joan's paraplegic husband.
+There he encounters patient Flight Commander Herbert Standish, who turns out to be Joan's paraplegic husband.
 Knowlton departs, but Joan follows him and confesses she loves him.